 Lie on your back on the floor and put your arms to the side.
 Relax the upper body and have your toes are pointing straight ahead.
 Lift one leg for about 30 to 45 degrees, and then bring the leg back down.
 Repeat the movement.

 If you have any sensitivity or irritation in the back, you can bend one knee to put your back into a better position.
 Then, lift one leg and work to strengthen the quad and the knee.

 Straight Leg with One Knee Bend

 Start with one set of 5 reps on each side.
 Perform this exercise in smooth, controlled movement with a good stop at the end position.
-The intensity is light, and this is more on activation exercise.
+The intensity is light, and this is more of an activation exercise.
 This exercise targets the quad muscle and the hip.

 Give these four exercises a go.
 They are my best tips for exercises to help you run without knee pain.

-If you are looking for a fast, simple, safe and effective program to eliminate your stubborn knee pain and patellofemoral syndrome, then check out the Patellofemoral Syndrome Solution program, here!
+If you are looking for a fast, simple, safe, and effective program to eliminate your stubborn knee pain and patellofemoral syndrome, run without knee pain with Resistive Band Walking. ,then check out the Patellofemoral Syndrome Solution program, here!

 Rick Kaselj, MS